EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Manage-Search.md

 1. Search for HR.

-    You should see a the translation and a short description.
+    You should see the translation and a short description.

 1. Search for